• Updated July 25, 2022

 With SiteGround, you don't have any guarantee if you go with their shared hosting plans (StartUp, GrowBig, GoGeek).

 Cloudways integrates with Cloudflare, the leading Content Delivery Network (CDN).
-Cloudflare is a content delivery network that provides security, performance, and reliability for websites and applications.
+Indeed, Cloudflare is a content delivery network that provides security, performance, and reliability for websites and applications.
 Cloudways gives you access to Cloudflare Enterprise via an add-on.
 They stopped using their old CloudwaysCDN.

 WordPress Optimized Features